JayasreeRamar/DS_Module13/Ex5-Stack-Operations.md

-# Ex5 Stack Operations
+# Ex5 Count Inversions in an Array
-## DATE: 26/02/2025
+## DATE:
 ## AIM:
-To write a C function to perform push and pop operation of the stack in the infix to postfix conversion.
+To write a Java program to Count the number of inversions in an array where inversion is defined as: arr[i] > arr[j] and i < j

 ## Algorithm
-1. Initialize top as -1 and declare stack as a character array.
-2. To push, increment top and assign the character to stack[top].
-3. To pop, check if top is -1 and return -1 if true.
-4. If not, return stack[top] and decrement top.
+1. Start the program.
+2. Declare an integer array arr of size n.
+3. Read the value of n (number of elements).
+4. Read n elements and store them in the array arr.
+5. Initialize a variable count to 0 to store the number of inversions.
+6. Use two nested loops:
+7. Outer loop variable i from 0 to n - 1
+8. Inner loop variable j from i + 1 to n - 1
+9. For each pair (i, j), if arr[i] > arr[j] and i < j, increment count by 1.
+10. After all comparisons, print the value of count as the total number of inversions in the array.
+11. Stop the program.

 ## Program:
 ```